-We have all heard about the most popular notion of the century “Positive Thinking”, “Think Positive” and blah blah.
+We have all heard about the most popular notion of the century “Positive Thinking is the way to go”, “Think Positive to be successful” and blah blah blah.
 We apparently think we know all about positive thinking, but there’s so much confusion regarding this concept.
 It’s about time we draw a line between realistic positive thinking, which very few people tend to grasp, and fake positive thinking, which is actually not a very sweet deal to get yourself into.

 So, before I go and tell you what actually ‘positive thinking’ is all about, let me first tell you what it isn’t.

-In a nutshell, just stuffing your mind with ‘positive’, ‘positive’, and ‘positive’ all day long about a particular situation or person and completely abandoning the ‘facts & figures’, isn’t anywhere close to being actually POSITIVE.
+In a nutshell, just stuffing your mind with ‘positive’, ‘positive’, and ‘positive’ all day long about a particular situation or person and completely abandoning the ‘facts & figures’, the ground reality, and seeing things as it is isn’t anywhere close to being actually POSITIVE.

-These are basically examples of wishful thinking which is both unrealistic and naive.
+These are basically examples of wishful thinking which is both unrealistic and naive and can be harmful at times.
 Your wish can be a hope or a need, but it has got nothing to do with ‘realistic positive thinking’.
 Indulging in the ‘fake positive thinking’ is a rather dangerous trap, which you should avoid at any cost because here you want things that are not true to be true, and snub the things that actually are.

 A Real-Life Example